alimentiv/.github/.github/ISSUE_TEMPLATE/feature.md

 ---

 ### Overview
-High-level description of what needs to happen and the motivation for it from the user's perspective.
+High-level description of what needs to happen from the user's perspective.

+### Cause
+Why is this feature required and the motivation for it

+### Evaluation of Risk
+Specify the level of risks (low/medium/high) and the risk details

 ### Acceptance Criteria
-*
-*

-### Notes
+1.  item1
+2.  item2